marianacelyvelasquez/deep-learning-project/README.md

 1. Craft ideas and brainstorm solutions, visualize data
 2. Train a model and return the results as part of the project

+# Setup
+NOTE: If you are on Windows, then do the below but Windows style...
+While I have no idea how one does it, it should be easy since all we do is create a Python virtual environment and install the dependencies from requirements.txt

+This codebase is being developed on python version 3.11.6.
+To get started run

+1. `python -m venv venv`
+2. `source venv/bin/activate`
+3. `pip install -r requirements.txt`
+4. Download the data.
+See [data/README.md](data/README.md).

 # Structure
 Since we have several datasets and probably utilize several models, this codebase follows a modular approach utilizing [Python modules](https://docs.python.org/3/tutorial/modules.html)